hjoon0510/SmartSecretary/README.md

 * C - https://gcc.gnu.org/ (free)

 # Design
-The following figure shows the operation sequence of the program.
-First of all, this program gets the necessary information from the weather server.
-The program then uses the motion sensor to detect human motion.
-When a person comes around the hardware, it not only prints important information on the screen, but also speaks by voice.
-Users can also check the schedule(you can show schedule from google calendar)information before leaving home.
+The figure below shows an entire operation sequence of our solution.
+First of all, this program gets a necessary information from web API servers such as weather and fine dust.
+The program then uses the PIR motion sensor to detect human motion exactly.
+When a person comes around the Raspberry Pi3 board, Smart Secretary only prints important information on the screen, but also speaks by voice for busy modern people.
+Users can also check the important schedule(you can show schedule thanks to google calendar API service) before leaving home.
 In the event of rain, users can check the weather information in real time using e-mail.

 <img src=./pic/ss-diagram2.jpg border=0 width=800 height=400> </img>